ksgwxfan/climate-parser/README.md

 ### HELP

+  * Check the roadmap section to see if what you're needing addressed is already there
-Let me know via the issues tab of the github repository
+  * Let me know via the issues tab of the github repository
+  * Place suggestions there too (which can come-about because of issues)

 [&#8679; back to Contents](#contents)